Helias Catholic Parent/Student Handbook 2021-22

 C. Basic Principles

-Before differences become formal grievances, every effort shall be made to resolve local-level disputes by way of a free and open discussion between the parties involved in the grievance.
+- Informal Attempts at Resolution: Before differences become formal grievances, every effort shall be made to resolve local-level disputes by way of a free and open discussion between the parties involved in the grievance.
 Accordingly, a party may not pursue a grievance through the formal procedures outlined in this policy unless the party has first engaged in informal attempts with the local chain of authority to reconcile the difference beginning with the person whom the grievance is against.
-The normal chain of authority is: (1) teacher; (2) school administrator/principal; (3) pastor.
+The normal chain of authority is: (1) teacher, (2) school administrator/principal, (3) pastor.
 The school administrator/principal or pastor may ask a third party to attend and assist the discussion.

 LEVEL ONE: SCHOOL ADMINISTRATOR/PRINCIPAL